FinalKirb/finalkirb.github.io/docs/content/guides/firefoxsetup.md

 - https://github.com/yokoffing/NextDNS-Config
 - https://github.com/yokoffing/filterlists

-Warning: Following this setup will disable saving passwords and credit cards on the browser, to enable them, paste the override settings from the Betterfox documentation before copying over your "user.js" file https://github.com/yokoffing/Betterfox/wiki/Common-Overrides
+Warning: Following this setup will disable saving passwords and credit cards on the browser.
+It's recommended to use a standalone [Password Manager](/content/tools/password-managers.md) for managing you credentials.
+If you still want to enable these features in your browser, paste the override settings from the Betterfox documentation before copying over your "user.js" file to the new user profile. https://github.com/yokoffing/Betterfox/wiki/Common-Overrides

 ## Phase 1: Installing Firefox